Rolf Clemens Wagner

-Rolf Clemens Wagner (30 August 1944 – 11 February 2014) was a member of the left wing terrorist organisation Red Army Faction (RAF).
+Rolf Clemens Wagner (30 August 1944 – 11 February 2014) was a German terrorist.
+He was member of the left wing terrorist organisation Red Army Faction (RAF).

 Terrorism

 Wagner carried out most of his terrorists actions in the 1970s, and became an active member of the second generation RAF.
 Some of the major points of his terrorist career are listed below;